offalynne/Input/docs/6.0/Input-Sources.md

 &nbsp;

-Input supports three fundamental types of source - keyboards, mice, and gamepads.
-Input treats each gamepad as a different and distinct device, and it can also treat a keyboard and a mouse as different and distinct devices.
+Input supports four fundamental types of source - keyboards, mice, touchscreens, and gamepads.
+Input treats each gamepad as a different and distinct device, and it can also treat a keyboard, a mouse, and a touchscreen as different and distinct devices.

 ?> When you first import Input into your project, `INPUT_ASSIGN_KEYBOARD_AND_MOUSE_TOGETHER` is set to `true`, meaning keyboard and mouse input is tied together.
 This is by far and away the most common use case for keyboards and mice.
 You can change this behaviour by [adjusting this macro](Configuration?id=profiles-and-bindings).